cityssm/tip-of-the-month/2025/06-jun/browsing-websites-using-a-keyboard.md

 - **Permanent** – Blindness, tremors, paralysis, amputations.
 - **Temporary** – Arm injury.
 - **Situational** – Holding a baby.

+Also, the same principle used for keyboard browsing is used in other assistive technologies, like head switches, foot pedals, and [sip-and-puff devices](https://en.wikipedia.org/wiki/Sip-and-puff).

 ## Common Issues when Browsing with the Keyboard